cuthbertLab/music21/buildDoc/rst/moduleConverter.rst

     .. method:: parseData(dataStr)

-    need to look at data and determine if it is xml or humdrum
+    Given raw data, determine format and parse into a music21 Stream.

     .. method:: parseFile(fp, forceSource=False)

-    No documentation.
+    Given a file path, parse and store a music21 Stream.

     .. method:: parseURL(url)

-    Given a url, download and parse the file into a Stream.
+    Given a url, download and parse the file into a music21 Stream.
+Note that this check the user Environment `autoDownlaad` setting before downloading.

 class ConverterMusicXML